Take time out for a traditional Thai massage in Bangkok when you next visit Thailand.

-For many people on there first visit to Bangkok this will be the first time to experience the inside of a massage shop.
+For many people on their first visit to Thailand this will be the first time to experience the inside one of these Bangkok massage shops.

-In Bangkok, the Traditional Thai massage or the Oil massage generally come as a one hour or two hour session.
+In Thailand the Traditional Thai massage and the Bangkok Oil massage generally come as a one hour or two hour session.

 Just decide how long you want to relax for and go for it.

-I will just describe the Traditional Thai massage now to give you the flavour of what is involved.
+I will just describe the Traditional Thai massage now to give you the flavour of what is involved when you enter one of these Thailand massage shops.

 Usually the massage room is set out with a number of mattresses on a raised base with the beds segregated by curtains and they will have some relaxing music playing in the background.